manyprojects/e-commerce-client/README.md

 ### Auth

-Auth in the first phase should be just a simple check when a user creates an account.
+Auth in the first phase should be only a simple check when a user creates an account.
 It will check if users enter all required fields.

 Local/section storage and JWT token authentication will be implemented in phase 1 of development